remykarem/remykarem.github.io/books/src/crypto-book/src/ecc.md

 * Elliptic curve over an infinite field vs. Galois field and its properties
     * Order of the curve - an EC finite field has a finite set of (valid) *n* points
-    * Galois field/Finite field (defined by modulo) - the field is usually a prime number.
+    * Galois field/Finite field (defined by modulo) - an EC finite field has a finite set of (valid) *n* points ("order of the curve").
+The field is usually a prime number.
+    * Elliptic curve point multiplication / scalar multiplication
+    * Subgroup - a point P in a finite field can have a fixed number of valid points when multiplied with any integer.
     * Point addition
     * Point multiplication / scalar multiplication
     * Group - a point P in a finite field can have a fixed number of valid points ("**order of the group**") when multiplied with any integer. these points make up a group
     * Point of infinity
     * Cofactor - Order of the curve / order of a group
-* Characteristic of a ring
-* Modular arithmetic: square root modulo (of prime number)
-* Prime numbers
-* Logarithm problem

     Find \\( n \\) such that